open-amt-cloud-toolkit/docs/docs/Reference/troubleshooting.md

 ## Known Issues

+### AMT 11.8.x Not Connecting to Sample Web UI

+There is an issue for older AMT 11.8.x firmware where the device is successfully configured, but the CIRA connection is unable to successfully establish between the device and MPS.

+1. Update the AMT device's BIOS firmware.

+2. After updating, verify with RPC-Go the new AMT version using `rpc amtinfo`.
+The new version should be > 11.8.9x.

+3. Rerun the activate command using RPC-Go.

+4. If the activation and configuration was successful, but the device still does not show as connected, see [Step 4 of Why does an activated device show disconnected in MPS?](#why-does-an-activated-device-show-disconnected-in-mps).

 ### RPC Returns `Failed to Add MPS Root Certificate`

 RPC may return `Failed to Add MPS Root Certificate` when running the `activate` command.
 The following resolution steps may help.